 We believe that ending poverty is within our reach, and that we have both the power and responsibility to do so.
 Unfortunately, persistent economic hardship is a pervasive, complicated issue with roots that grow deep into the fabric of our country, driven by a history of racism, classism, and gender inequality.
 All of this can make talking about poverty very difficult.

-This is why we partnered with Amplifier to create We Can Thrive Together: Visioning Economic Justice for All, an Economic Justice discussion guide that includes four original works of art by Rommy Torrico and Noa Denmon.
+This is why we partnered with Amplifier to create We Can Thrive Together: Visioning Economic Justice for All, an Economic Justice discussion guide that includes nine original works of art by Alex Albadree, Noa Denmon, and Rommy Torrico.
 These materials are open source, to be used by activists, cultural strategists, teachers, and youth across the country in a rising movement for Economic Justice.
 Amplifier has also developed four distinct lesson plans on Economic Justice, which will be distributed to 15,000 teachers across the country for their 2021 virtual curricula.
 (If you are interested in these lesson plans, please see the bottom of this page)

 We Can Thrive Together: Visioning Economic Justice for All is designed to start a conversation about what Economic Justice looks like and how to achieve it.
 It is also a call to action.
-Together, we must amplify the message that poverty is solvable.
+Join us as we work to further the conversation in the coming months!